Nature Mapping Jackson Hole has a new line of hats!

 Nature Mapping Jackson Hole is a project of the Jackson Hole Wildlife Foundation www.jhwildlife.org sponsored by the Meg and Bert Raynes Wildlife Fund www.rayneswildlifefund.org, grants and private donors.

-Yes!
-It's finally here.
 To access the new user-friendly data entry form, click the green button, titled "New Entry Form", located at the bottom of this page.
 You can also access this form via your mobile device.
 When using your mobile device, type the Nature Mapping JH website, www.naturemapping.org, into your browser and you will be automatically redirected to the new entry form.
+If you are unable to login using your mobile device, make sure that your web browser is set to allow cookies.

 The new data entry form is formatted to allow for expedited entry of your animal observations.
 You will notice that the data and time fields are equipped with automatic pickers.
 Most importantly, you will find that entering the location of your observation's has been simplified.
 Simply click on the green button, titled "Location on Map", and you will be redirected to a Google Maps page.
 You can zoom in and out using the + or - buttons, found on the left hand side, or by double clicking on the map.
 To pan, click and hold while moving your mouse.
 The red, tear drop shaped, picker will move as you click on the map.
 Don't worry, your final location with not be chosen until you click the green button, titled "Select this Location".